Ashley-P/mytui/Documentation.md

     draw_str() Draws a string to the screen at the desired position.

-    draw_frame() Draws a freame to the screen at the desired location.
-Right now it just calls draw_box().
+    draw_frame() Draws a frame to the screen at the desired location.
+Also reads the state of the frame and changes the colour accordingly.

     draw_button() Draws a button to the screen at the desired position.
 Also reads the state of the button and changes the colour accordingly.